freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-07.md

 HTML elements are often nested within other HTML elements.
 On this page, the comment and `p` element are nested within the `main` element.

 When you nest one element inside another, the nested element becomes a child of the parent.
 To make HTML easier to read, you should indent child elements inside their parent element.
+Most programmers use 2 or 4 spaces to indent their code.

 Indent the comment and `p` element on this page so it is easer to see that they are children of the `main` element.